 The Ewing Gallery of Art and Architecture is named in honor of C. Kermit “Buck” Ewing who initiated the art curriculum at the University of Tennessee, Knoxville in 1948.

-First priority is the relationship of gallery programs to the primary academic programs it supports.
-Programming emphasizes historic and current trends in art and architecture and stresses exhibits not readily available in our immediate area.
+Our programming emphasizes historic and current trends in art and architecture and stresses exhibits not readily available in our immediate area.
 The gallery schedule reflects various media and disciplines taught in the academic programs.
 It provides opportunities for students, faculty, and regional artists to exhibit their work.